mathkimchi/singularity/DEVLOG.md

 I got displaying to work, but suddenly, none of the keyboard inputs are working, even for shortcuts outside the tab like `Ctrl+Q` and tab traversing.
+The old commit isn't working either.

+Okay, it was because NUMLOCK was interfering with the shortcuts.
+I really gotta do something about shortcuts.
+You know what, I am going to make that a new issue.